jr1221/frc-datawizard/README.md

 # frc-datawizard
 A CLI application written in java to search the FRC API and organize their extensive data (from 2015+).
-FRC Data Wizard, which is unaffiliated with FIRST, accelerates what would be manual calls to an interactive menu that guides all options available with the inputted data points.
+FRC-Datawizard, which is unaffiliated with FIRST, accelerates what would be manual calls to an interactive menu that guides all options available with the inputted data points.

 ### Features